-Whilst most residential rehab programs are ethical and seek to do the best for their guests, there are some unscrupulous operators out there.
+Whilst most residential addiction rehab programs are ethical and seek to do the best for their guests, there are some unscrupulous operators out there.
 Before “signing on the dotted line” make sure you have considered the following points:

 - Does the program have any religious/spiritual affiliations?
 Will guests be expected to participate in religious/spiritual practices?
 If so, make sure that you are comfortable with these.

 - What accommodation is provided?
 Are rooms shared or private?
 If rooms are shared, how many people per room and how are roommates selected and what can you do if you don’t like your roommate?
 Consider what you need to be comfortable for an extended stay.
 Take a look at our facilities

 - What are the qualifications of the staff involved?
-Particularly, those who provide training, counselling and group therapy sessions.
+Particularly, those who provide training, counseling and group therapy sessions.
 Do they cover a wide range of disciplines, as necessary for holistic treatment?
 Do any of the staff have lived experience with addiction?
 Take a look at our team.

 - What are the details of the program on a daily basis?
 Are the days full (this is important) or is there a lot of free time?
 How often are sessions offered for group therapy, personal counselling, medical checkups?
 How are other activities tied into the program?
 Take a look at our program.

 - What is the approach that is used?
 Take a look at our method.